 Susan teaches in the Writing & Rhetoric program at Mason, focusing on academic writing, professional & technical writing, and research methods including ethnography and discourse analysis.
 She has published on writing in the disciplines, examining how biology and history students use evidence in different ways, and developing the prototype for an on-line writing tutor for engineering students (she prefers the human kind).
 She earned her PhD in Rhetoric from Carnegie Mellon and rows on the Occoquan Reservoir for Prince William Rowing Club and Occoquan Boat Club.

-Courtney comes to Mason from the University of Texas at Austin, from which she will graduate with a PhD in English in May 2017.
-Her dissertation focuses on late-20th century women’s drama, but her more recent research interests include graduate student writing center employment and professionalization.
+Courtney comes to Mason from the University of Texas at Austin, where she earned her PhD in English.
+Her dissertation focused on late-20th century women’s drama, but her current research explores the impact of writing center employment upon tutors' own writing processes and identities.
 She worked in UT-Austin’s University Writing Center from 2012 through 2016, first as a writing consultant, then as a graduate student administrator.
 She has also taught numerous undergraduate literature and composition courses.
-She is excited to join the Mason community and looks forward to exploring the DC area.
+Outside of work, Courtney can be found exploring DC, playing violin and guitar, and attempting to write songs.

 Monica is a third-year in the George Mason MFA program, studying fiction and folklore.
 She serves as the scheduling and projects coordinator at the Writing Center.
 She has taught high school and middle school English as well as First Year Composition.
 When she isn’t writing, reading, or toying with the Writing Center schedule, Monica spends her time reading picture books to her two children.